giorgosnikolaou/Quoridor-Engine/README.md

 # Quoridor Engine

 ## About
-An engine simulating the board game `Quoridor` on the command line </br>
+An engine made in c simulating the board game `Quoridor` on the command line </br>
 How to play: see available commands on `Commands/Quoridor Text Protocol` </br>

 ### About AI Agent